 - Once those are both done cooking, use one of the same pots (less dishes) to cook some onions, garlic and sage in olive oil.

 - Puree everything together in a blender along with parmesan cheese, half-and-half, and a few spices.
 The whole thing is ready to serve in 30 minutes.

 Can I substitute acorn squash for butternut squash?

 Yes, you can!
 As a matter of fact, pumpkin is another great substitute.

 How long will the sauce keep?

 Store leftovers in an airtight container in the refrigerator and enjoy within 3-4 days.

-If you like this butternut squash pasta, you may also enjoy this Roasted Butternut Squash Soup with Spiced Pistachios, Butternut Squash Galette with Goat Cheese and Sage, and Butternut Lobster Bisque!
+If you like this butternut squash pasta, you may also enjoy Butternut Squash Galette with Goat Cheese and Sage and Butternut Lobster Bisque!